Nakshatra05/OmniSwap-AI/README.md

 # OmniSwap AI – All-Chain, All-Intent Swapping Agent

-OmniSwap AI is an intelligent DeFi automation agent that transforms natural language into on-chain swap and liquidity actions — powered by Gemini, OnlySwap, and dcipher.
+OmniSwap AI is an intelligent DeFi automation agent that transforms natural language into on-chain swap and liquidity actions — powered by Gemini, OnlySwaps, and dcipher.
 It enables users and protocols to execute cross-chain intents without manual configuration, liquidity management, or bridge dependencies.

 ---